List of birds of Lord Howe Island

 This is a list of the bird species recorded on Lord Howe Island.
-The avifauna of Lord Howe Island include a total of 214 species.
+The avifauna of Lord Howe Island, a part of Australia in the Tasman Sea between Australia and New Zealand, include a total of 214 species.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for Lord Howe Island.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.